 - You should aim to stand on one foot for at least one minute without holding the chair.

-Tippy Toe Lifts
+Tippy Toe Lifts exercises for seniors

 This exercise is useful for strengthening your legs and improving your balance.

 - Start by standing behind a chair and place your hands on the surface for support.

 - Now, push yourself up through toes as high as comfortable and then return to flat foot.
 Repeat the same for a few minutes.

 Plopping down on your back then sliding your arms and legs up and down to form a snow angel is what you may have tried on snow.
 Wall snow angel exercise is best to open up your chest and decrease the middle tightness.
 But don’t try to fall on your back in the snow for doing this exercise.

 - Start by standing about 3 inches away from the wall and place your head and lower back flat against the wall.

 - Now, put your hands at the side, back against the wall, and palm outside.